nemoDreamer/dotfiles/README.md

 ## Make your own customizations

-Put your customizations at the top of files, separated by "DO NOT EDIT BELOW THIS LINE."
+Put your customizations at the top of files, separated by `DO NOT EDIT BELOW THIS LINE`.

 For example, the top of your `~/.gitconfig` might look like this:

     [user]
-      name = Joe Ferris
+      name = Oompah Loompah
-      email = jferris@thoughtbot.com
+      email = loompaho@example.com

     # DO NOT EDIT BELOW THIS LINE

     [push]
       default = current

-The top of your `~/.zlogin` might look like this:
+The top of your `~/.login` might look like this:

     # Productivity
     alias todo='$EDITOR ~/.todo'